-“Nowadays, Portugal is considered a prime example among European countries: the economy is booming, unemployment is dropping and investments are rising.”m
+“Nowadays, Portugal is considered a prime example among European countries: the economy is booming, unemployment is dropping and investments are rising.”

 What are the reasons for this turnaround?
 What makes Portugal special when compared to other countries?

 Turning point 2015: Famous Lisbon mayor Costa is elected prime minister

-The first major change occurred during the general election 2015.
-This was time when the right wing conservative government dismantled the social welfare state piece by piece, which resulted in a furious population voicing their dissatisfaction in the voting booth – causing the conservatives to lose 11 percent of their previous electoral votes.
+The first major change occurred during the general election in 2015.
+At the time, the right wing conservative government was dismantling the social welfare state piece by piece, which resulted in a furious population voicing their dissatisfaction in the voting booth – the conservatives lost 11 percent of their previous electoral votes.

 Lisbon’s former mayor António Costa, a socialist, won by a landslide and brought in 32 percent for the Partido Socialista after being elected frontrunner a year prior and uniting the entire city of Lisbon during his time as mayor.

 At first, Portugal was said to have made a grave mistake

 Miraculous economic recovery

 It’s been more than four years since the socialist party assumed the reins of government.
 The scepticism of the early days has virtually vanished.
 The entirety of Europe seems impressed by the success story of António Costa:

-The Portuguese economy has been booming for 4 years.
-2017 marked the largest national economic growth of the century.
+The Portuguese economy has been booming for 4 years, and 2017 marked the largest national economic growth of the century.